sagemath/trac_to_gh/Issue 589.md

 # Issue 589: improve doctesting of sage-sage script

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/589

 Original creator: was